All Videos

 Skill Development Videos

-This recording captures the Nov.
-13, 2024 Data Puzzle webinar focused on the Wind Farms of the Future lesson in which students analyze mean wind speeds and land surface ‘roughness’ datasets to explore the best locations for wind farms.
+In this lesson students analyze mean wind speeds and land surface ‘roughness’ datasets to explore the best locations for wind farms.

 How To Videos